Arthur-Milchior/anki-resize-image/README.md

 I don't see any easy way to correct it.
 Maybe try to figure it out one day.

 ### Hook
-Once 2.1.21 is publicly available (not in beta) I should use new's hook to add the javascript to the editor with the hook instead of changing the method setupWeb.
+Once 2.1.21 is publicly available (not in beta) I should use a new hook to feed the javascript to the editor with the hook instead of changing the method setupWeb.

 ### Contribution
 This add-on has been crowdfunded on [Kickstarter](https://www.kickstarter.com/projects/arthurmilchior/image-resizing-in-anki).
 Thanks to: